Judopay/JudoKit/README.md

 [![Twitter](https://img.shields.io/badge/twitter-@JudoPayments-orange.svg)](http://twitter.com/JudoPayments)
 [![Build Status](https://travis-ci.org/JudoPay/JudoKit.svg)](http://travis-ci.org/JudoPay/JudoKit)

-# judoKit Swift iOS SDK
+# Judo Swift SDK for iOS

-This is the official judoKit iOS SDK written in Swift.
-It incorporates our mobile specific security toolkit, [judoShield](https://github.com/judopay/judoshield), with additional modules to enable easy native integration of payments.
+The judo Swift SDK is a framework for integrating easy, fast and secure payments inside your app with [judo](https://www.judopay.com/).
+It contains an exhaustive in-app payments and security toolkit that makes integration simple and quick.
 If you are integrating your app in Objective-C, we highly recommend you to use the [judoKitObjC](https://github.com/judopay/JudoKitObjC) port.

 Use our UI components for a seamless user experience for card data capture.
 Minimise your [PCI scope](https://www.pcisecuritystandards.org/pci_security/completing_self_assessment) with a UI that can be themed or customised to match the look and feel of your app.

 ##### **\*\*\*Due to industry-wide security updates, versions below 5.5.1 of this SDK will no longer be supported after 1st Oct 2016.
 For more information regarding these updates, please read our blog [here](http://hub.judopay.com/pci31-security-updates/).*****

-### What is this project for?

-judoKit is a framework for integrating easy, fast and secure payments inside your app with [judo](https://www.judopay.com/).
-It contains an exhaustive in-app payments and security toolkit that makes integration simple and quick.

 ## Requirements